GoogleCloudPlatform/cloud-spanner-samples/README.md

 - *CreateTransactionForAccount*: Monetary transfer between an account and an external entity
 - *MoveAccountBalance*: Monetary transfer between two accounts
-- *GetRecentTransactionsForAccount*: Returns recent transactions for an account, should support pagination.
+- *GetRecentTransactionsForAccount*: Returns transactions for an account within a specified time window, ordered by descending timestamp (more recent first).
+  Should support pagination.

 ### Schema design
 Good schema design can unlock Cloud Spanner capabilities for scale-out with